 In addition, he was an active member of a research team, providing PhD supervision and examining transfers.
 He also led an internal funding scheme and provided leadership to the University’s Research Staff Association (RSA).

-He also led a project that explored the placement experience of international students.
+He led a project that explored the placement experience of international students.
 The findings of this project were presented at the Society for Research into Higher Education (SRHE) network event in London, on 13 November 2015.

 His Research interests touch on the overarching themes of:

-- Education for Sustainable Development,
+- Higher Education and Sustainable Development

 - University Community Engagement